-- 4.1 EOPs and SAMGs shall be verified and validated in the form in which they will be used in the field, so far as practicable, to ensure that they are administratively and technically correct for the plant and are compatible with the environment in which they will be used. - 4.2 The approach used for plant-specific validation and verification shall be documented.
+- 4.1 EOPs and SAMGs shall be verified and validated in the form in which they will be used in the field, as far as practicable, to ensure that they are administratively and technically correct for the plant, are compatible with the environment in which they will be used56 and with the human resources available. - 4.2 The approach used for plant-specific validation and verification shall be documented.
 The effectiveness of incorporating human factors engineering principles in procedures and guidelines shall be judged when validating them.
 The validation of EOPs shall be based on representative simulations, using a simulator, where appropriate.